Raleigh African American History Tour 1 hr

-Explore Raleigh's African American history with a local historian on a one-hour walking tour, visiting historic sites and learning about the community's rich legacy.
+Explore Raleigh's African American history with a local historian on a 1-hour walking tour, visiting historic sites and learning about the community's rich legacy.

 Provider Score Distribution